ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 |    ``preoperative_medications: 5.37.106.127``

-The extraction program assigns the treecode ``5.37.106.500`` to the concept ``preoperative_medications``.
+The extraction program assigns the treecode ``5.37.106.500`` to the concept "preoperative_medications".

 The final error that the extraction program corrects is for concept 745, 'appearance'.
 This entry has an invalid treecode and is an isolated concept at level 10.
 This strange entry is skipped entirely and is not written to the output files.

-Each synonym has a unique integer identifier.
-The values of these identifiers are less than 6000.
-The new synonyms added by the extraction program begin numbering at 6000.
+Each concept and synonym has a unique integer identifier.
+The values of these identifiers are all less than 500 for concepts and 6000 for synonyms.
+The new concepts added by the extraction program begin numbering at 500 and the new synonyms at 6000.

 The concepts added by Clarity are: